joelouthan/Theologicus/src/matthew/matthew02-01-12-jesus-christ-is-our-ruler.md

 Who set King Herod to rule?

->Daniel 2:19-21 (CSB) The mystery was then revealed to Daniel in a vision at night, and Daniel praised the God of the heavens and declared:
+>Daniel 2:19-21 The mystery was then revealed to Daniel in a vision at night, and Daniel praised the God of the heavens and declared:
 >May the name of God
 >be praised forever and ever,
 >for wisdom and power belong to him.